Direct-PoseNet: Absolute Pose Regression with Photometric Consistency: Method

 \paragraph{Training Pipeline} As mentioned above, our system consists of two main components, a pose regression network $\mathcal{G}_\Psi$ and an NVS-enabled direct matching module.
 With each component pre-trained on target data, we join them together to further refine the pose regression network: given an input image $I$, the pose regression network predicts a pose $\hat{v}$, from which an NVS system $\mathcal{H}$ renders a synthetic image $\hat{I}_{\hat{v}} = \mathcal{H}(\hat{v})$, enabling our direct matching supervision $\mathcal{L}_{photo}$.
 Meanwhile, the ground truth supervision $\mathcal{L}_{gt}$ is applied as well.
 As a result, the pose regression network $\mathcal{G}_\Psi$ is refined through a back-propagation of a weighted sum of $\mathcal{L}_{photo}$ and $\mathcal{L}_{gt}$ ( \cref{eq:refine_posenet}).
 Mathematically, our training pipeline can be framed as:

 where $\Psi^*$ denotes optimized network parameters, and $\lambda_1, \lambda_2$ denote weights for each loss terms, respectively.

 \paragraph{Pose Regression Network} Our pose regression network $\mathcal{G}_\Psi$ follows the line of PoseNet \cite{Kendall15} work, including a pre-trained feature extractor backbone and a fully connected layer that outputs a camera pose matrix $\hat{\mathbf{P}}$.
-We refer reader to our supplementary material for the network architecture and other details.
+Prior works \cite{Brahmbhatt18, Kendall16, Kendall17, Kendall15, Melekhov17, Radwan18, Valada18, Walch17} typically use a quaternion or an axis-angle representation during pose estimation, requiring balancing between rotation and translation terms.
+Instead, our network regress a camera pose $v$ using the representation of $\mathbf{P} = [\mathbf{R}|\mathbf{t}]$ to overcome this issue, where $\mathbf{R} \in \text{SO}(3)$ is a rotation matrix denotes a camera orientation and $\mathbf{t} \in \mathbb{R}^{3}$ denotes camera position.
+For clarity, we refer $v$ as a general pose concept and $\mathbf{P}$ as a specific pose representation.

+Our ground truth supervision loss is defined as the L2 distance between a ground truth pose $\mathbf{P}$ and an estimated pose $\hat{\mathbf{P}}$: